Tvoja tvár znie povedome

 Tvoja tvár znie povedome is a Slovak reality television series that is aired on Markíza.
-It is both based on the Endemol format Your Face Sounds Familiar and an adaptation of the Spanish "Tu cara me suena."
+It is both based on the Endemol format Your Face Sounds Familiar and an adaptation of the Spanish Tu cara me suena.
 The show was first broadcast on March 6, 2016 and is still aired.
 The show involves eight celebrities (singers, actors and television personalities) portraying various iconic singers each week to win 1,000 EUR for their chosen charity.

 Format

 The show challenges celebrities to perform as different iconic music artists every week, which are chosen by the show's "Randomiser".
 They are then judged by the panel of celebrity judges.

 Each celebrity becomes transformed into a different singer each week, and performs an iconic song and dance routine well known by that particular singer.
 The 'randomiser' can choose any older or younger artist available in the machine, or even a singer of the opposite sex, or a deceased singer.
-Celebrity is transformed to look like well know singer, use of blackface is not rarity to this day.
+Celebrity is transformed to look like well known singer, use of blackface is not a rarity to this day.

 The contestants are awarded points from the judges based on their singing and dance routines.
 After the jury vote, the contestants have to give a set of points to a fellow contestant of their choice.
 The total score of each contestant is counted by summing the points from judges and contestant's voting.
 In case of a tie, the judges will choose the weeks winner.
+If a contestant shares last place with another contestant, only one came last that week.

 Whoever is at the top of the leaderboard at the end of the each show receives a cash prize for a charity of their choice and a further grand prize for the "series champion".